mlx-serve/Deep dive · Speculative decoding

 Just faster.

-Download for Mac The three engines
+Download for Mac The four engines

 On by default — zero setup Exact — verified token by token Self-gating — parity on novel content